ivotron/quiho-popper/paper/paper.md

 utilization for an application over time.
 In general, this can be done in two ways: timed- and event-based profiles.
-Timed-based profiling samples the instruction pointer at regular intervals and generates a function call tree with each node in the three having a percentage of time associated with it, which represents the amount of time that the CPU spends within that piece of code.
+Timed-based profiling samples the instruction pointer at regular intervals and generates a function call tree with each node having a percentage of time associated with it, which represents the amount of time that the CPU spends within that piece of code.
 Event-based profiling samples at regular intervals different events at the hardware- and OS-level in order to obtain a